balllapp/site/versions/index.md

 ### v1.44
 - Added a working navigation drawer after a very long time.
-- Moved canvas to the back because it was covering a lot of things.
+- Moved the surface to the back because it was covering a lot of things.
-- Tried to multi-thread at this point but there are too many errors.

 ### v1.43
 - Changed permanently selected to be the default option in the add ball page.
-- Deletes exploder balls when there is too many of them to avoid more lag.
+- The app now deletes exploder balls when there is too many of them, to avoid lag.

 ### v1.42
 - Added paint balls!
 5 colours: red, blue, green, black, white.